-Given the very recent nature of events, it is difficult to anticipate future Houthi reactions.
-Analysis of the limited information currently available suggests that the Houthis will likely focus on targeting US Naval assets in the short term, as well as occasionally attempt to strike Israeli territory.
+The Houthis have repeatedly signalled that they did not intend to relaunch the campaign.
+The Houthis will likely focus on targeting US Naval assets in the short term, as well as occasionally attempt to strike Israeli territory.
 The Houthis are likely to calculate that exchanging ordnance with the US Navy will have the same deterrent effect on commercial shipping as launching ordnance directly against commercial shipping.
+This assessment does not preclude a resumption of strikes against civilian vessels, which remains subject to Houthis political goals.

-The balance of power in favour of the US Navy is likely to push the Houthis to adopt a retaliatory approach.
-The Houthis are likely to only retaliate against US strikes, mostly for domestic political are likelyertsohis pi/msplayt tweanitti of nort d:hbee purposes, a n d
+Nevertheless, the balance of power in favour of the US Navy is likely to push the Houthis to adopt a retaliatory approach.
+The Houthis are likely to only retaliate against US strikes, mostly for drawn elsewhere.